WATCH: Mark Levin DEMOLISHES Obama Over Using Police State Tactics On Trump | John Hawkins' Right Wing News

 “The evidence is overwhelming,” he went on to say.

 “They were so aggressive, they waited four or five months, they go back in October, weeks before the general election, they narrow their request, all of the sudden we have leaks coming out on [Michael] Flynn.
 Then we have a “Oh horrible” meeting that took place between [Attorney General Jeff] Sessions and so forth.
-And I’m telling you as a former chief of staff to a United States attorney general in the [Ronald] Regan administration, these are police state tactics.”
+And I’m telling you as a former Chief of Staff to a United States Attorney General in the [Ronald] Reagan administration, these are police state tactics.”

 “Now what did Barack Obama know?
 He knew everything I just read you apart from one or two articles.
 You wanna know how I know?
 It’s in the newspapers!
 It’s right there!
 So Barack Obama not only knew this, but he gets a daily intelligence briefing.”